lnkn/blog/src/pages/post-3-recipe-Deliciously_Soft_Ginger_Cookies/index.md

 image: deliciously_soft_ginger_cookies.jpg
 lead: Ginger Cookies should be Soft.
 Period.
 ---
+<i>I don’t know about you, but I think chewy ginger cookies are one of the best fall traditions!
+These perfectly spiced and seriously soft cookies will become one of your new holiday favorites.
+Bring to a family gathering and let the cookies speak for themselves!</i>

 #### Prep Time: 15 min | Cool time: 1 hr | Bake time: 11 min | Total time: About 2 hrs

 #### Yields: 28 cookies

-*I don’t know about you, but I think chewy ginger cookies are one of the best fall traditions!
-These perfectly spiced and seriously soft cookies will become one of your new holiday favorites.
-Bring to a family gathering and let the cookies speak for themselves!
-*

-## What you'll need:
+## Ingredients:

 - 1 cup **unsalted butter**, softened
 - ½ cup **granulated sugar**, divided